 GRANT AWARD/GRANT PERIOD

-There will be 2 grant periods.
+There will be 2 grant periods every year.
 Organizations will only be eligible for one grant period per calendar year.

 Timeline: Grant Period 2